firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Fri Jun  5 20:36:37 UTC 2015.
+The last time downloaded was found to be dated: Sat Jun  6 00:45:20 UTC 2015.

 The ipset `voipbl` has **10452** entries, **10864** unique IPs.